Sawii00/wmc/README.md

 # WMC (wood moisture classification)
 WMC is an embedded machine learning project for the real-time classification of wood moisture content.
 The algorithm runs on the STMicroelectronics SensorTile.box evaluation board which is equipped with a 32-bit microcontroller.
 The project provides code to record the acoustic response of materials upon a frequency swipe, then train a CNN model using python and do real-time classification with an adapted 8-bit version of the model.

-This code is a further development of a semester project at the Embedded system laboratory ([ESL](https://www.epfl.ch/labs/esl/)) at EPFL Lausanne and in collaboration EMPA Thun.
+This code is a further development of a semester project at the Embedded system laboratory ([ESL](https://www.epfl.ch/labs/esl/)) at EPFL Lausanne and in collaboration with EMPA Thun.
 More details are given in [docs/report.pdf](docs/report.pdf).

 ## How does it work?
 The acoustic response of wood depends on several factors such as density, temperature, thickness, and moisture content.
 To detect only changes in moisture content a machine learning algorithm can be used to relate these changes to the acoustic transmission in the material.
 To do so the material is excited by a frequency swipe and the response is recorded and saved to an SD card.
 The logged audio data is then used to train a CNN model.
 Currently, the classification differentiates between dry, semi-wet, and wet wood samples.